 While statisticians and cricket pundits argue that Dhoni’s achievements could be measured by the number of trophies he has won and the number of youngsters who established themselves under him, and rightly so, I believe his contribution to Indian Cricket goes much beyond that.

-For the 90s Indian kids, Saurav Ganguly was a Rockstar of Indian Cricket because he could instill the feeling of giving it back to the opposition, both in terms of performance as well as aggression on the field and off it.
+For the 90s Indian kids, Sourav Ganguly was a Rockstar of Indian Cricket because he could instil the feeling of giving it back to the opposition, both in terms of performance as well as aggression on the field and off it.
 A lot of focus was on having the intent to compete to the best of teams’ abilities and not to bow down in front of the opposition mentally.

 Far too many Indian teams were guilty of losing against good teams, not because they lacked the skills, but the temperament.
 Sometimes it was too defensive and sometimes it was over ambitious.

-With Dhoni at the helm of Indian Cricket Team, the focus was still on performance, but there was no room for any drama, both on and off the field.
+With Dhoni at the helm of the Indian Cricket Team, the focus was still on performance, but there was no room for any drama, both on and off the field.
 While Ganguly ignited the fire within the Indian team, Dhoni made sure that the fire inside never led to self-destruction.
 Something which happened to the immensely talented fast bowler S Sreesanth.
 While Dhoni made sure that the same doesn’t happen to other young cricketers (read Virat Kohli, Rohit Sharma, Shikhar Dhawan, Ravindra Jadeja etc), when it came to Sreesanth, even he couldn’t do much with Sreesanth and said, ‘The only person who can control Sreesanth is Sreesanth.
 It is beyond my control and I don’t think too much about it’.

 Dhoni’s greatest contribution to Indian Cricket would be liberating the cricket team from the word ‘pressure’.
 He had understood very early in his cricketing journey that you could get the job done, even with limited skills, if you had the mind in the right place.
 And there could be no great example of this, but his own cricketing journey itself.